p4-team/ctf/2019-03-17-confidence2019/README.md

-# CONFidence2019 CTF Post Mortem
+# CONFidence 2019 CTF Teaser Post Mortem

-Hi all, thanks for playing CONFidence 2019 CTF!
+Hi all, thanks for playing CONFidence 2019 CTF Teaser!
 Now the CTF is over, so we'd like to dump some data, share some perspective, and show how things worked from behind the scenes.

+Also, please be aware that it was just a teaser - the real event will happen 3-4 June in Krakow.
+Top teams will receive free conference passes (wait for an email), but everyone is invited as long as you show up at the conference with a valid ticket.

 ## 1. Challenges